Perrya is a major car enthusiast and loves sharing his extensive vehicular knowledge with his readers.

 The first three items can easily be done by the owner within 30 min.
 The cabin filter is behind the glove box, and the air filter can be easily accessed and changed if necessary (they don't always need to be changed).
 The oil change is a little more of a challenge but can be done in 10 min.

 The axle boot inspection is simply looking at the wheels from under the car.
 Axle boots are rubber and usually are where the rim location is.
 If they are ripped, they must be changed.
 This is where you do need a Honda mechanic!

 The Honda mechanic will change the first three items even if not needed.
-Topping off the brake fluid, windshield washer fluid, is just too simple for the owner not to do.
+Topping off the brake fluid and windshield washer fluid is just too simple for the owner not to do.

 You can save $200+ dollars by doing it yourself.